Rutgers logo

 Old Queens

-Congratulations to the ISGRJ faculty who received awards this year from The Rutgers Research Council Awards.
+Congratulations to the ISGRJ faculty who received awards in the 2024-2025 year from the Rutgers Research Council Awards.
 The program offers grant opportunities to support faculty research and especially to encourage scholarship in tackling challenging disciplinary problems in the sciences, social sciences, humanities, and creative arts.
+The council is made up of Rutgers faculty from across the campuses and has been providing internal awards to the Rutgers faculty for over 80 years.
+It is the only peer-to-peer funding program at Rutgers.